Home CATEGORIES Business Ethics & Philanthropy CSR Report: HDFC Bank Spends Rs 945.31 crore towards CSR in FY...

 HDFC Parivartan

 Parivartan is the Bank’s umbrella brand for all social efforts.
 It aims to drive positive change in people’s lives by empowering them, to become self-sufficient and integrated with the society through direct or indirect interventions.
 Parivartan is also at the forefront of natural disaster response, successfully restoring infrastructure and rehabilitating communities.
-Parivartan works under five thematic areas.
+Parivartan works under six thematic areas.
 Based on the identified focus areas, the bank has set seven goals and 11 sub-goals that guide its community development activities.

 1. Rural Development